FOREX-Euro near 9-year low, dollar firm ahead of US jobs data

 TOKYO, Jan 9 (Reuters) - The euro wallowed near a nine-year low on Friday on growing expectations the European Central Bank will embark on quantitative easing, while the dollar held firm before U.S. jobs data that could cement the case for a rate hike by the Federal Reserve.

-ECB President Mario Draghi said the bank’s Governing Council stands ready to take unconventional measures if needed to stem a prolonged period of low inflation, fuelling expectations of a policy move later this month.
+ECB President Mario Draghi said the bank’s Governing Council stands ready to take unconventional measures if needed to stem a prolonged period of low inflation.

-The euro stood at $1.1806, having hit a nine-year low $1.1754 on Thursday as traders grew more convinced that the ECB might start buying euro zone sovereign debt.
-The currency was down 5.3 percent in the past four weeks, the biggest such fall since May 2012.
+The euro stood at $1.1792, having hit a nine-year low $1.1754 on Thursday as traders grew more convinced that the ECB might start buying euro zone sovereign debt as soon as this month.

 “We note that (Wednesday‘s) daily close below the 2010 low at $1.1877 has amplified bearish sentiment, with the resulting breakout targeting the 2005 low at $1.1640 as the next major support target,” said George Davis, chief technical analyst at RBC Dominion Securities in Toronto in a note to client.

-Soft euro zone economic data this week only cemented expectations of an early ECB action.
+Soft euro zone economic data this week also fanned expectations of early ECB action.

 German industrial orders suffered an unexpected slump in November, data showed on Thursday, a day after price data confirmed the euro zone slipped into deflation.